 In this research seminar, we will examine various aspects of this broad theme of Limits of Markets – their intrinsic limitations as mechanisms to allocate resources from the welfare point of view and the kind of limits that may be needed to be put in place to prevent them having corrosive effects on society.
 But what form should government intervention take?
 For example, show we ban organ sales?
 Is Universal Basic Income an answer to the labour displacement by automation?
 Should we use incentive pay to improve public service delivery or should we worry about pro-social motivation being crowded out if we do so?
 How are social norms formed – is it an equilibrium that people coordinate on or does it affect people’s preferences?
 How do social norms and market forces interact – e.g., can labour market or product market competition eliminate discrimination against some social group or can they reinforce them?
 Should we look beyond government vs market binary, and look at communities, the third-sector (non-profits, social enterprises)?
 How do these organisations work, in what way they are different from standard (for-profit) firms, and how they survive in a market economy?

 Below you will find the link to an audio recording with slides from a recent panel discussion that will give you a bit of a background to the broad theme.
-It was a panel in which Nava Ashraf, Oriana Bandiera, and I participated at the British Science Festival in Brighton on September 7, 2017 titled “How Does Caring for One Another Affect Economic Decisions?”
+It was a panel in which Nava Ashraf, Oriana Bandiera, and I participated at the Economics Panel of the British Science Festival in Brighton in September 2017 titled “How Does Caring for One Another Affect Economic Decisions?”

 This is a brief write-up on that panel: